 Foreign governments, foreign organizations, and foreign colleges and universities are not eligible to apply.
+Federal agencies are not eligible to apply.

 How To Apply

 Application Resources

 When preparing and submitting an application, the following resources may aid prospective applicants:

 - 1. Grants.gov "How to Apply for Grants" - 2.
 OJP "How To Apply" section in the Application Resource Guide - 3.
 JustGrants Application Submission Training - 4.
 NIJ Guidance for Applicants and Awardees